Bobagi/todo/README.md

 Copy `.env` to configure the database credentials and the external port used by the web container.
 Default values are provided but can be changed as needed.
+The server loads this file automatically, so running `node server/index.js` outside Docker works the same as using `docker compose`.

 To start the environment run: